OuassimDev/Bac-Story-Website/README.md

-# Bac Story — Stories, DriveSystem.js — Google Drive Viewer
+# Bac Story — DriveSystem.js — Google Drive Viewer

 - What is this?
 DriveSystem.js is a lightweight JavaScript module built for Bac Story website.
 It intercepts Google Drive links and opens them inside an in-page overlay (modal) instead of redirecting the user to a new tab or a separate page.